aalhour/C-Sharp-Algorithms/README.md

 ## DESCRIPTION

 It originally started out as an interview preparation project.
-However, after receiving a great amount of positive responses on [reddit](https://redd.it/3etf9f), and noticing excitement from a few [GitHubers](https://github.com/aalhour/C-Sharp-Algorithms/graphs/contributors) to contribute furthermore to it (mention contributors link), the project took on a different meaning.
+However, after receiving a great amount of positive responses on [reddit](https://redd.it/3etf9f), and noticing excitement from a few [GitHubers](https://github.com/aalhour/C-Sharp-Algorithms/graphs/contributors) to contribute furthermore to it, the project took on a different meaning.
 So I decided to keep maintaining it as a reference for data structures and algorithm implementations in C# as well as my research side-project under these topics.

 #### Solution Hierarchy: